mhedlund7/procedural-final-project/README.md

 |:--:|:--:|
 |![](Images/FullWingTop2.png)|![](Images/FullWing5.png)|

-Lastly I also set up a uv texture for Bluejay feathers for more variation and displayed them on the same base wing.
+Lastly, I also set up a uv texture for Bluejay feathers for more variation and displayed them on the same base wing.

 ![](Images/FullWing)

 ![](NewImages/BlueJay1.png)

-And now for my final results I created three different wing presets using my generator
+And now for my final results I created three different wing presets using my generator:

 |![](NewImages/BlueJayBlack2.png)|![](NewImages/KeaBlack.png)|